 Other expenses totaled $6,785,000 for the three months ended June 30, 2019, an increase of $432,000, or 6.8%, compared to the $6,353,000 reported in the similar period of 2018.
 Salaries and employee benefits rose $193,000 over the same period of last year while all other expenses increased $239,000, net.
 For the six months ended June 30, 2019, other expenses totaled $13,433,000 compared to $12,600,000 for the similar period in 2018.
 The increase includes a $380,000 increase in salaries and employee benefits, while all other expenses increased $453,000, or 7.9%, net.

 Mr. Critelli commented, “Our earnings for the first half of 2019 have increased over the first six months of last year.

 "Our annualized loan growth exceeded 8.0%, operating expenses remain well controlled and our capital base remains above regulatory “well capitalized” targets.
 The Bank also expanded its market area into Luzerne County, Pennsylvania with the recent opening of our Hanover Township Office.
 We continue to search out opportunities available to us and we look forward to serving our growing base of stockholders and customers.”

-Norwood Financial Corp., through its subsidiary Wayne Bank, operates fourteen offices throughout Northeastern Pennsylvania and twelve offices in the Southern Tier of New York.
-The Company’s stock is traded on the Nasdaq Global Market under the symbol, “NWFL”.
+Norwood Financial Corp is the parent company of Wayne Bank, which operates from fourteen offices throughout Northeastern Pennsylvania and twelve offices in the Southern Tier of New York.
+The Company’s stock is traded on the Nasdaq Global Market, under the symbol, “NWFL”.